WoollyMittens/useful-sort/README.md

 # useful.sort.js: Table Sorting

-The contents of the table can be sorted by clicking on the headers.
+Sorting the contents of a table by clicking on the headers.

 ## How to use the script